Skip to content

 Authorization: Basic base64(client_id:client_secret)

-Acquire an RSL License for a Digital Asset
+Acquire a License for an Asset

 To acquire an RSL license for a digital asset, the client submits a request to the license server using the OAuth 2.0 token endpoint with the grant type rsl.
-The request must include both a complete RSL <license> element that describes the terms under which the client wants to license the digital asset, and a resource parameter specifying the URL of the digital asset to be licensed.
+The request must include a complete RSL <license> element that describes the terms under which the client wants to license the digital asset, and a resource parameter specifying the URL of the digital asset to be licensed.

 This grant type allows a client to obtain an RSL License Token that serves as proof that the client has acquired an RSL license for a digital asset.
 The license token may later be introspected or used to retrieve encryption keys, as described in subsequent sections.